İmralı: History

 The Turkish name İmralı derives from the name of the island's conqueror, Emir Ali, one of the first Ottoman admirals.
 In 1308 İmralı became the first island to be conquered by the newly established Ottoman Navy.
 Its strategic location enabled the Ottomans to control the movement of ships in the Sea of Marmara with a naval base established on it, cutting the Byzantine Empire's connection to Bursa.
 The island is also referred as "Mir Ali" in Ottoman documents.
 The island was also a place of refuge for the runaways of the Devshirme System.
 For example in 1567, a group of runaways was protected and hidden by the locals of Mir Ali Island while the batches of children were being transported from the port of Dutlimanı in Bandırma.

 In 1913, the island had 250 houses, a school, three monasteries, and 1,200 residents, all of whom were Greeks.
 The economic activity of the island's residents consisted mainly of fishing and farming onions, with most of the grown onions sold to Istanbul.
 There were three Greek villages on the island, engaged mostly in growing grapes, winemaking, silk production and fishing, until the Turkish War of Independence (1919–1923).
-The island was uninhabited after the 1923 forced population exchange between Greece and Turkey until 1936, when prisoners entered a newly founded semi-open prison facility.
-The prisoners earned money by working in agriculture and fishing.

 One well-known islander was Kimon Friar who emigrated to the United States and became a scholar and translator of Greek language poetry.
+The island was depopulated by the 1923 forced population exchange between Greece and Turkey and remained uninhabited for thirteen years.

-There is a military base on the island, and the area around the island is a forbidden zone.
-It served from 1999 until 2009 as a maximum-security prison island for its only inmate, Abdullah Öcalan the leader of the PKK.
-The other prisoners on the island were transferred elsewhere on mainland Turkey so that Öcalan was the island's sole prisoner.
-In November 2009, several other prisoners were transferred to a newly constructed building on the island, where Öcalan is incarcerated.
+In 1936, the Turkish government opened a newly semi-open prison, where the prisoners earned money by working in agriculture and fishing.
+Following the 1960 Turkish coup d'état, the deposed Prime Minister Adnan Menderes was imprisoned, tortured, and executed on the island.
+From 1999 until 2009, the now-maximum-security prison housed a single inmate, Abdullah Öcalan, the leader of the PKK.
+All the other prisoners on the island had been transferred to mainland Turkey.
+In November 2009, several other prisoners, including four members of the PKK and one TKP/ML, were transferred to a newly constructed building.

+There is now a military base on the island and the surrounding area is a forbidden zone.